kalooshfv/pbd22-assignment2/README.md

   v) After the data-related requests are done, views.py will then redirect to the template <br>
   vi) The template will dictate how the resulted data will show up on the user's screen

-2. Explain why do we use virtual environments?
+## 2. Explain why do we use virtual environments?
 Let's say, if we do not use the virtual environments, can we still create a Django web application?

+Virtual environments are tools that seperates the dependencies of different projects by creating isolated environments for each project.
+We use virtual environments in situations where there are multiple applications that requires different third-party installations.
+Without virtual environments, there is a possibility for an error to occur when one project downloads an outdated/updated version of an installation, whereas it needs an updated/outdated version.
+Technically, we can still create a django web application without the use of virtual environments.
+But, within a practical setting where there are multiple projects inside the directory, it is always recommended to use a virtual environment.

 3. Explain how did you implement the steps on point 1 to point 4 above.